July 29, 2017Driving Together: How to Deal with a Partner on the Road

 Compromise is the key here since you’re sharing common space with only one radio.
 By making a schedule, you can take both of your interests and schedule them at different times.

 If you have other music choices, split the time and share the radio – one hour for you, one hour for the partner on the road, and so on.

 Agreeing on when and where to stop while driving with a partner is also essential to ensure you’re not stopping too much for no reason.
 Agree on when the right time to stop for a break is and schedule breaks accordingly.

 People will want to stop at times other than your scheduled times since nature can call on you at any time.
 For this issue, give yourself and your partner on the road a certain amount of sides stops and use them for when you need them.

-If you're finding yourself having to drive long periods of time with a partner, check out some of these tips and see if they can help make your driving experience a little more comfortable.
+If you’re finding yourself having to drive long periods with a partner, check out some of these tips and see if they can help make your driving experience a little more comfortable.